Skip to content

 Setting Type Default Description

-jsonSchemaValidator.schemaPath string ${workspaceFolder}/schemas/schema.json Path to the JSON Schema file to use.
+jsonSchemaValidator.schemaPath string ${workspaceFolder}/schemas/schema.json Path to the JSON Schema file (file path or HTTP/HTTPS URL).

 Troubleshooting